Iranian prisoners protest against rising executions – DW – 10/10/2024

 Ethnic minorities disproportionately targeted

-Human rights activists criticize the disproportionate use of the death penalty against the Kurdish minority in the west of Iran and the Baluchi minority in the southeast of the country, where there is widespread poverty.
+Human rights activists have criticized the disproportionate use of the death penalty against the Kurdish minority in western Iran and the Baluchi minority in the southeast of the country, where there is widespread poverty.

 While most of the Iranian population is made up of Shia Muslims, the majority of Kurds and Baluchis in Iran are Sunni.
 These ethnic and religious minorities, who live largely in economically disadvantaged regions of the country, have long complained of discrimination and systematic human rights violations.